13 Dutch Oven Substitutes: The Hottest Alternatives

 From cooking risotto to braised meats and stews get done faster by almost 30% faster because of the higher quantity of steam trapped inside the electric pressure cooker.

 When you are using the Instant Pot, you can reduce the cooking time by a third of what you need in the Dutch oven.
 You can also use less water in this alternative to a Dutch oven.

 The clay pot, like a Dutch oven, has a lid, a cone, that collects the rising steam which then condenses and slides back into the dish.
 This process is known as self-basting and keeps the dishes moist and nutritious.

 Earlier, just like the Dutch oven, ceramic clay pots were not glazed and so could be placed directly on the source of heat.
 But now they come with an enamel coating so place a diffuser between the direct heat and the pot.

 If you have a braiser then you can certainly use it as a Dutch oven substitute for most of the dishes with a minor tweak.
 The circumference and the height of the pots’ walls may be different, so adapt your recipe accordingly.

 Typically, it is shallower than a Dutch oven and has sloping sides that contain liquid.
 It has a wide cooking surface that is good for browning and braising different kinds of foods.
 The shallowness can be a limitation depending on what you want to cook.

 Metal Pot (with Some Tweaks)

-Metal pots can be used, but read the instructions carefully to know the ideal way to use your recipe in that.
-Best is not to preheat your pan as metals such as stainless steel can heat up faster than a Dutch oven and not distribute heat evenly.
+Metal types of pots can be used, but read the instructions carefully to know the ideal way to use your recipe in that.
+Best is not to preheat your metal pot as metals such as stainless steel can heat up faster than a Dutch oven and not distribute heat evenly.